CaioCeretta/github-coder-speedrun/mentoria/specialist/Next.Js/fundamentals/fundamentals-2/comments.md

 a component that encapsulates HTML, CSS, JS.
 Consequently, we can think of a component as an object.
 In fact, when we look at `React`, for example, components can be defined through functions or classes.

+javascript doesn't truly in the traditional object-oriented sense.
+What is has is something called `Syntactic Sugar`— features that make the code look cleaner or more familiar, but under the hood, it's still based on functions.
+At the end of the day, class syntax in JavaScript is transformed into functions and prototypes.

-javascript doesn't have classes, what it has is one thing called "Syntax sugar", by the end of the day, it is converted into a function.
-However, in js, a function can be instantiated — with new, just like normal classes.
-When we create a
+In Javascript, a function can be instantiated using `new`, just like classes.
+When we create a <Component /> in React, internally
-<Component />, internally, js is instantiating an object which encapsulates those three technologies.
+Javascript is instantiating an object that encapsulates structure, behavior, and styling — bringing together HTML, JS and CSS — often referred as a composition of technologies

-When thinking on the component tree, we think of objects that are composed by other objects — A page object, that is composed by header, content, footer, that is composed by logo, content, and so on — and what we have here is a composition.
+When we think of the component tree, we can visualize it as objects composed of other objects.
+For example, a page object, might be composed of a header, content, footer — and those, in turn, might be composed of smaller elements like logo, a navigation bar, or text blocks.
+This is what we call composition.

-When thinking on inheritance, we think on "is-a" relationships, and we think about composition we think of "has-one" relationships.
+In contrast, `inheritance` models an "is-a" relationships (e.g., a Dog is an Animal), while composition models a "has-a" relationship (e.g., a Page has a Header).
+React favors composition over inheritance, as it provides greater flexibility and modularity in building UI components.

-Therefore, when we look in a react application, we can search for OO and functional characteristics, so we'll notice that we can grab all the content once learned and can see them being expressed inside a framework.
+Therefore, in a react application, we can observe both `object-oriented` and `functional programming` principles.
+Once we understand these paradigms, we can see how they are applied and expressed within the framework

+## Sharing Data in Component Trees

-One important question when thinking about component trees is: "How am i going to connect the components" and "How will i share data in many elements inside a tree?"
+One important question when designing a component trees is: "How am i going to connect the components" and "How will i share data between multiple elements within a tree?"

-For example, the footer element may have links, and there will exist a direct connection,
+For example, when the `Footer` component includes a `Link` component, we can easily pass props from parent to child — this is direct communication via component composition.

+However, when doing the opposite — for example, if a Link needs to respond to an action triggered by a distant Menu component — we need `indirect communication`.
+In such cases, we can use `shared state` managed by external tools like `Redux`, the `Context API`, or third-party state manages like `Zustand` or `Jotai`.

+Basically, we should focus on two main aspects:

+1. Component design — allowing them to receive props to customize behavior and appearance, and manage their own internal

+2. State sharing - making it possible to synchronize data between components, even if they are far apart in the component tree.